 The COL Secondary Ash Pond does not have permanent instrumentation that supports the operation of the inactive CCR surface impoundment.
-Water surface elevation data was not collected between August 1, 2018 through July 31, 2019.
-WPL has interviewed the staff who conducted the inspections and based on these interviews, the impoundment has fluctuated about one foot in elevation.
+Water surface elevation data was not collected between August 1, 2010 through July 31, 2021.
+WPL has interviewed the staff who conducted the inspections and based on these interviews, the impoundment water surface fluctuated about one foot in elevation until the impoundment was dewatered in September of 2021.
 Therefore, the approximate maximum water surface elevation recorded within the COL Secondary Ash Pond was 787 feet.